DIY Golden Skulls Halloween Decor

-I went on the hunt for items that I could bring home and revamp to create stylish expensive looking decor.
+I went on the hunt for items that I could bring home and revamp to create stylish expensive-looking halloween decor.

 I love DIY projects and holidays are always a fun excuse to try out something new.
 So I grabbed a few things, brought them home, and began to get creative.

-If you’re looking to be a bit more crafty (and save your money!) with your Halloween decor than be sure to click through today to see my easy and chic halloween DIY project!
+If you’re looking to be a bit more crafty (and save your money!) with your Halloween decor then be sure to click through today to see my easy and chic Halloween DIY project!

 DIY Golden Skulls Halloween Decor & More Halloween Decor Ideas!

 To start, I don’t like scary things.
 While some look at Halloween as a great excuse to turn their homes into playful haunted houses, I take a lighter approach.